guptakushal03/Blogger_App/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the MIT License.

----

-## Contact

-For any issues or questions, please feel free to contact [guptakushal2003@gmail.com].

----